 “The exact mechanisms by which excess fat hinders bone strength are unclear, but studies of obese rats show that they produce more fat cells in the bone marrow and fewer bone cells.
 Because fat and bone cells derive from the same precursor, it may be that fat-cell production is favored over bone-cell production in overweight people as well.”

 Common sense backed by good science blows away flawed conclusions

 This is a perfect example of how we must always question study results that defy logic and ignore the principles of our integrated biology.

 Here are two comments that members of the Save Our Bones community posted on one of my other blog posts:

 “I am so grateful to have found you and I’ve quit taking Fosamax.
 I even feel better since I quit about 1 month ago.
 I’ve been trying to eat healthier and have even lost almost 10 lbs. in the last month.
 Thank you for your research.
 I look forward to more of your findings!”

 “It has helped not only my osteoporosis but my cholesterol has come down since my last visit to the doctor which i have been seeing six months, and lost 20 lbs as well thank you.”

 – Elisa Olgin (Submitted on 1/14/2010)

-You see, the beauty of the Save Our Bones Program is that it not only increases your bone density, but it also balances your entire body.
+You see, the beauty of the Osteoporosis Reversal Program is that it not only increases your bone density, but it also balances your entire body.
 So if you’re looking to shed some pounds, the balance you achieve with the program will get you there.
 And if you’re at your ideal weight, that’s where you’ll stay, and you’ll feel better than ever.